-Mean value theorem, definite integral, fundamental theorem of calculus, techniques of integration, first order differential equations, vectors and the laws of motion.
+The definite integral, fundamental theorem of calculus, techniques of integration, applications of integrals, complex numbers, L'Hopital's Rule.
 Credit is not allowed for both Math.
 1308 and Math.
 1713 except in I.M. degree programs.

-Text: at the level of Seeley, Calculus of One Variable, second edition.
+Text: at the level of Bonic, DuCasse, Hajian, Lipschutz, Freshman Calculus, second edition.